ibrahim-s/linkLibrary/readme.md

 *	Worth noting that creating the folder to host the data files in the home user directory, helps that all instances of the addon on the computer can share the same files or data base
 *	and choosing another path like dropbox for example, will give the user the ability to share the same folder or data base with instances of the addon on another computer that uses the same dropbox account.

+### Changes for 1.2 ###

+*	Fixing a bug activating context menu in NVDA 2021.1 api.
+*	Removing edge legacy from open link with in link dialog.

 ### Changes for 1.1 ###

 *	Now links in libraries, that is to say their labels are sorted ignoring case sensetivity.